White Mountains Dining

 - Bretton Woods Market and Deli at the Irving Gas Station: Close to the main entrance to the ski resort on Route 302 and has a good selection of items.
 They also sell sandwiches, hamburgers and other prepared foods – which are quite good!
 There is also a limited selection of alcoholic beverages.

-- General Store at Living Water Campground/Catalano’s Pizzeria and Country Store: a cute country store in a real log building with basic necessities and gifts, attached to an excellent family restaurant.
+- Celli’s Pizzeria and Country Store at the Twin Mountain Campground: a cute country store in a real log building with basic necessities and gifts, attached to an excellent family restaurant.

 - YaYa’s Market: A relatively new addition, YaYa’s has quickly risen in popularity – and they deserve it!
 Their food is excellent and the options are wide ranging.
 You have to try the fried green beans!
 Visit their Facebook page to see their mouth-watering specials (they change weekly!)